ananjaser1211/exynos8890-exynos-usbdl-recovery/README.md

 - Also a way to document everything i can find about this mode and the various ways to recover from it.

-- This is NOT a bulletproof un-bricker, sometimes re-enumurating / re-connecting to the device fails and causes the 4th binary to not be flashed, Trial and error is needed
+- This is NOT a bulletproof un-bricker on Windows, sometimes re-enumurating / re-connecting to the device fails and causes the 4th binary to not be flashed, Trial and error is needed

+- **Recommended : A linux computer to run fredric exynos-usbdl flasher instead of MultiDownloader**

 ## Requirments to qualify for this Unbrick
 There are few things to tell if you are in USB-DL. here are my observations .
 All of them need to be met to be able to use this repo :